freeslugs/advanced-js-talk/README.md

 That doesn't really help.

-Essentially, asynchronous means a function takes unpredictable time to complete.
-So in our example, the for loop executed and completed before the setTimeout function even began.
+Essentially, asynchronous means <i>a function takes unpredictable time to complete.</i> So in our example, the for loop executed and completed before the setTimeout function even began.
 We need to wait for the console.log before we increment the i.
 How can we fix that?

-Callbacks.

-Callbacks are functions.
-They are passed in to other functions as parameters.
-That might not make sense just yet, but we'll come back to it in a minute.
+## Synchronous Functions

-How are functions defined?
+How are functions normally defined?
 How do we return values?

 Here's one way: